-• Parking garage
+- Monday Friday

-- Post Office
+- 8:30 a.m.
+5:00 p.m.

-- Publishing center
+- No appointments needed.

-- Vending machines
+- Or visit the Online R-Card Office.

-The R-Card Office is open Monday through Friday, 8:30 a.m. to 5:00 p.m.
-No appointment is needed.
-Evening hours will be available and published during special registration events and the first week of each term.
-For additional information, contact 407-646-1564 or rcard@rollins.edu.
+For additional information, please call 407-646-1564 or email rcard@rollins.edu.

 Student Involvement and Leadership

 The Office of Student Involvement and Leadership (OSIL) is a group of staff members, volunteers, and professionals who are dedicated to improving the quality of life on campus through student involvement and leadership opportunities.